sushil2601/javaScript_practise/README.md

 Q.) what is event loop?

 Ans:- The JavaScript Event Loop is a core part of the JavaScript runtime that enables asynchronous behavior while still being single-threaded.
-To understand it thoroughly, we need to break it down into parts: the Call Stack, Web APIs, Callback Queue, and the Event Loop itself.

 🔁 What is the Event Loop?
 The event loop continuously monitors the call stack and the callback queue.
 It pushes tasks from the queue to the stack when the stack is empty, allowing asynchronous operations to execute in a non-blocking way.